menu

 Setting & Lifestyle

-Cottonwood is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Cottonwood does not have a public transit system used by locals to get to and from work.

 Demographics

-The citizens of Cottonwood are slightly better educated than the national average of 21.84% for all cities and towns, with 22.52% of adults in Cottonwood having a bachelor's degree or advanced degree.
+The education level of Cottonwood citizens is a little higher than the average for US cities and towns: 22.52% of adults in Cottonwood have at least a bachelor's degree.

 The per capita income in Cottonwood in 2022 was $23,579, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $94,316 for a family of four.
 However, Cottonwood contains both very wealthy and poor people as well.